 + Hot glue gun

-+ Pom pom tool (not necessary)
++ Pom pom tool (not necessary but very helpful)

 I purchased a pom pom tool because I thought it would make pom pom making easier, but that was before I figured out that there is a super easy cheap way to make a ton more in half the time.

 Either way work, but let’s start with the cheat way shall we?